Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 FAQ: Best Graphic Design Tools for UX Designers 2026

 Q: Is Figma still the best tool for UX design in 2026?
 Yes, for most people.
 Figma's combination of collaboration, prototyping, and developer handoff remains unmatched.
-The main reason to choose something else is platform restriction (Mac-only teams might prefer Sketch) or budget constraints (Lunacy or Affinity for cost-conscious individuals).
+The main reason to choose something else is platform restriction (Mac-only teams might prefer Sketch) or budget (Lunacy or Affinity for cost-conscious individuals).

 Q: Do I need multiple design tools, or will one cover everything?
 For most UX designers, Figma covers 80–90% of what you need day to day.
 The most common add-on is something like Adobe Illustrator or Affinity Designer for complex vector and illustration work, plus maybe Canva for client-facing collateral.
-You definitely don't need everything on this list — owning eight design tool subscriptions is not a personality trait.
+You definitely don't need everything on this list — owning eight design tool subscriptions is not a personality.

 Q: Is Affinity Designer a good replacement for Adobe Illustrator?
 For most UX and graphic design work — genuinely, yes.
 It handles vector illustration, icon design, and layout work excellently, and at $69.99 one-time versus $22.99/month for Illustrator alone, the math isn't complicated.
 Where it falls short is in features that heavy-duty print production or very complex illustration pipelines require.
 But for the price difference — we're talking saving over $200 in the first year — most designers will never hit those limits.